As it turns 75, Sarasota Orchestra remains focused on the future

 Once again, it comes down to acoustics, McKenna says.
 The Van Wezel’s aren’t sufficient for the orchestra’s needs, he says.

-It’s not just the orchestra that needs a new performance space.
+It’s not just that the orchestra that needs a new performance space.
 Its Sarasota Music Festival, which performs for the public at the Sarasota Opera House, and the Sarasota Youth Orchestra, could use a state-of-the-art facility as well.

 The Fruitville Road music center will be closer to where population growth is occurring in both Sarasota and Manatee counties.
 It will be easier to get to than downtown because of its I-75 exit, McKenna notes.